 “This is daylight robbery.
 I just had another orange juice at JJ market for 50 baht, and I thought THAT was expensive.”

-Slightly to the sweeter side, I could say it is a good plate of Pad Thai, but not an exceptional one.
+Slightly to the sweeter side, the tasty parts were the thin egg and the special orange sauce added.
+I could say it was a good plate of Pad Thai, but not an exceptional one.

 Thip Samai Pad Thai